-It is possible that the instrument may be set up to operate in either analog or digital format which are both measured in volts, but the OOI will only support digital.
-The driver and transforms do not need to support analog.
-The equations are essentially the same and the OOI will use the digital version provided below.
+It is possible that the instrument may be set up to operate in either analog or digital format and both are in volts, but the OOI will only use digital format.
+The driver and transforms do not need to support analog output.
+The equations are essentially the same, and the OOI will use the digital version provided below.